 After a month with stacked-girl, we entered grade eleven.
 And you were “sorry.”
 The Kleenex tissue moment passed, we were recycled boyfriend-girlfriend.

 As the end of grade eleven neared, I thought we survived the hard times.
 Sure, we bickered.
 What couple doesn’t?
 Sure, we argued.
 But they weren’t screaming matches.
-Minus our final breakup, waiting in the wings.
+Minus our final breakup.
 And when your snowmobile died.
 How was that my fault again?

-But you couldn’t break the habit.
-And you “let me go.”
-On a cool June night in grade eleven.
+But we couldn’t break the habit.
+Making up, breaking up, waiting for next time.
+And you “let me go” on a cool June night in grade eleven.

 According to photos, letters and little love notes, I was ” … the only one that mattered” in your life.
 I was your “world.”
 But I wasn’t, was I?
 You don’t shatter your world.
 We could’ve had two carefree months together.
 For four or five years.
 But time and time again you chose to cast me like a minnow.
-To see if you could catch something better.
+To see if you could catch something better – with larger fillets.

 I’m sure you thought Tesshua would reboot in grade twelve.
 That we’d rekindle our battered romance.